foundersandcoders/ws-database-testing/README.md

   sql = fs.readFileSync(`${__dirname}/db_build.sql`).toString();
 }
 ```

+One way in which you could implement this would be to add the following to your
+`db_build.js`:

 This will specify which file to use based on whether it's in a test environment
 or not.